wpgp/RtU_vaccination_modelling/Zero-dose/README.md

 # Zero-Dose Estimation Using QGIS

-This document depicts how to calculate the estimates of numbers of un and under-vaccinated children in Cameroon at the Commune Arrondissement administrative level.
+This document depicts how to calculate the estimates of numbers of un and under-vaccinated children in Cameroon at the Commune Arrondissement administrative level for Cameroon.

 ## Required Files